mike-lischke/antlr4-c3/readme.md

 ## Release Notes

+### 3.3.7

+- Stop bundling 3rd party libraries in the own lib bundle.
+This is not only unnecessary (these deps are installed with all the other dependencies in a target project), but can cause trouble if a depenent project uses 2 different versions of such a bundled 3rd party lib.

 ### 3.3.6

 - Fixed bug #93 Add command to esbuild (stop including 3rd party libs in bundle).